23 Mar History of Easter Egg Jewellery

-The egg was therefore worshipped as Ostara’s symbol of abundance and fertility.
+The egg was therefore worshipped as Ostara’s symbol of abundance and fertility by early Germanic tribes.

 Another fascinating ancient Easter myth, believed to date back to about 2,100BC, is the story of goddess Ishtar.
-It is, in fact, one of the oldest written texts ever found.
+In fact, it is one of the oldest written texts ever found by archaeologists.

 The story tells how Ishtar descended into the Underworld in search of her lover, Tammuz.
 The realm of death was ruled by Ishtar’s twin sister, Eresh-kigel, the goddess of infertility and death.